- The Krewe of Caesar will begin at the intersection of Woodlawn Avenue and Eldorado Street.

 - At the intersection of Bonnabel and Feronia Street, the krewe will turn around and head south to Veterans once more.

 - On the final leg of the parade route, the krewe will travel east to the intersection of Veterans the parde will end.

-The Krewe’s signature float is the Hydra, a mythic beast that had the body of a serpent with many heads and known for emerging from it’s swamp home and attacking local villagers and their cattle.
+The krewe's signature float is the Hydra, a terrifying mythic beast with the body of a serpent and many heads.
+Hydra is known for emerging from the swamp and attacking the local villagers.

 Floats by Kern Studios »